 A contact function declaration includes the additional contactGroup attribute, which is used to map the function to specific groups of contacts.
-For example, in Listing 6.4, the contact group c was declared with intraRelativeStrength=1 and normalize option set to 1 (true).
+For example, in Listing 6.7, the contact group c was declared with intraRelativeStrength=1 and normalize option set to 1 (true).

-SMOG 2 supports two types of interactions for native contacts.
-Since the contact interactions are unique to SMOG 2, refer to Table 6.2 for appropriate use.
-With code Listing 6.7, due to the use of "?" marks, the contact parameters $\epsilon{\rm C}$, c6, and c12 would be calculated automatically by the program using energy normalization and the PDB structure. ε_C is also calculated dynamically through the scaling equations.
-If one uses the 10-12 or N-M functions, table files have to be included (see Section 4.1.2 for syntax and details.)
+In code Listing 6.10, "?" marks indicate that the contact parameters c6, and c12 would be calculated automatically by the program using distances found in the PDB structure. energynorm tells SMOG 2 to calculate the value of $\epsilon_C$ (i.e. normalized) via the scaling equations.
+If one uses N-M functions in Gromacs, then table files have to be included (see Section 4.1.2 for syntax and details).
+Table files are not needed when running in OpenSMOG in openMM.